 Portfolio preparation tips

-- The art scholarship portfolio should be a collection of your best work and effort, showcasing the individual artistic style you have.
-The submitted portfolio should include 10 to 20 pieces of finished work using various media, styles and ideas.
+Your art scholarship portfolio should be a collection of your best work and effort, showcasing the individual artistic style you have.
+It should include 10 to 20 pieces of finished work using various media, styles and ideas.
 The following list offers additional information about the types of media that can be submitted.

 - Drawings from life emphasizing an understanding of light, shadow, composition, perspective, technique and value.

 - Figure/portrait studies showing an understanding of the human form.
 May be completed in a variety of media, as illustrations or as fine art pieces.

 - Paintings in any media (oil, acrylic, watercolor, tempera) displaying the ability to mix color and understand form.
 Demonstrate a familiarity with a variety of media and concepts, including both a realistic and an abstract approach.

 - Computer-based art and design, including posters, brochures, postcards, mailers, booklets, zines, photography, logo and alternative methods.
 Show skills in using color, shape and composition and the ability to think symbolically.